happn-app/officectl/Readme.md

 `GitHubJWTConnector` is both.

 #### Operations
 They are standard Foundation’s `Operation`s.
-For more information see below.
+For more information see below, otherwise you can skip this §.

 An operation represents a single unit of work, synchronous or asynchronous.
 The work can only be executed once.
 The configuration can be done at init time, or after the init, but before the operation